Kenneth Lee Carder: Episcopal ministry

 Bishop Carder was elected to the episcopacy in 1992 by the Southeastern Jurisdictional Conference of the U.M.
 Church.
 At the time he was the pastor of the Church Street U.M.C. in Knoxville.
 He was assigned to the Nashville Episcopal Area, effective September 1, 1992.

-He was assigned to the Mississippi Area in 2000, where he served until retiring in 2004 and joining the faculty of Duke University Divinity School.
+He was assigned to the Mississippi Area in 2000, where he served until retiring in 2004.
+Among the offices he held in the Council of Bishops are the following: chairperson of the Teaching Concerns Committee, Secretary of the Task Force on the Episcopal Initiative on Children and Poverty, and the Council's Laison to United Methodist Seminaries.
+He authored the Foundation Document for the Initiative on Children and Poverty.
+He was also a member of the University Senate and chaired Commission on Theological Education.
+He was selected by the Council to deliver the Episcopal Address at the 2004 General Conference.

-Currently, Bishop Carder serves as the Ruth W. and A. Morris Williams, Jr. Distinguished Professor Emeritus of the Practice of Christian Ministry Duke Divinity School, Durham, North Carolina.
-He is the author of six books and numerous articles.